e-gov/GOVSSO/TechnicalSpecification.md

 <p style='text-align:left;'><img src='img/govsso_session_update_flow.png' style='width:700px'></p>

 1. User is browsing protected content in client application, but latest ID Token is about to expire in 2 minutes from current time.
 Client application's UI initiates SSO session update request in background with JavaScript.
-Since client application's UI doesn't know the whole content of the latest ID Token (to include as `id_token_hint` parameter), it doesn't perform the request directly to GOVSSO, but to it's own back-end server.
+Since client application's UI doesn't know the whole content of the latest ID Token (to include as `id_token_hint` parameter), it doesn't perform the request directly to GOVSSO, but to its own back-end server.
 2. Client application's back-end server verifies whether user has active client application session and that client application session storage contains a valid (not expired) GOVSSO ID Token.
 Client application's back-end server composes SSO session update request which must include `id_token_hint` and `prompt=none` parameters.
 This is specified in [6.3 Session update request](#63-session-update-request).
 3. User agent's background request is redirected to GOVSSO.
 4. GOVSSO validates the request.